tifat58/dr-joint-learning/dr_classification/README.md

     - save_path:  #specify path to save best models
     - log_path:  # specify path to save log files

-- you can also update the other hyperparameters if required.
+**you can specify models and update the other hyperparameters in the .yaml file if required.**

 **3. Run to train:**